s-panferov/awesome-typescript-loader/README.md

 TypeScript loader for Webpack.
 This project was started as a fork of https://github.com/andreypopp/typescript-loader.
 Thanks @andreypopp for the great project.

+## Unstable TypeScript warning

+**Right now this library works only with the master branch of the TypeScript compiler and will continue to track it until TypeScript 1.5 release.**

 ## Installation

 ```